jakebarr98/adverntureworks-data-engineering-project/README.md

 ```
 This would create a new folder within the bronze container for the schema, and then within this folder, created a folder for each table, which contains the parquet file of that tables data.

-## Step 2: Databricks - Transform Data Scipting
+## Step 2: Databricks - Transform Data Scripting
 In databricks I started by creating a single node cluster compute to run the notebooks.
-As I am extracting from data factory, transforming in databricks and loading in synapse, I need a copute that is able to process all of the information from the 3 resources.
+As I am extracting from data factory, transforming in databricks and loading in synapse, I need a compute that is able to process all of the information from the 3 resources.
 I only need it to be single node as all of the resources are located on a single machine.

 Following this, I started with my first notebook which was to mount the data lake storage containers I was going to be reading data from and writing data to.
 My storage mount script is below:

 ![Storage mount python script](https://github.com/jakebarr98/adverntureworks-data-engineering-project/blob/main/storagemount.ipynb)

-Once my storage containers were mounted, I was ready to begin transofrming the data
+Once my storage containers were mounted, I was ready to begin transforming the data

-The first transformation I underwent was changingthe formatting for all of the date fields in each of the tables.
+The first transformation I underwent was changing the formatting for all of the date fields in each of the tables.
 I then wrote the updated data into the silver storage mount.
 Python script below

 ![Bronze to silver python script](https://github.com/jakebarr98/adverntureworks-data-engineering-project/blob/e8c2535498f087b180027c6f69a021737a21aa93/bronze%20to%20silver%20-%20extended.ipynb)